 You will have to enclose the mpirun command line in quotation marks so that the script recognizes it as a single argument.
 You may have to adjust the command line given above to add a complete path to mpirun if mpirun is not in your PATH.

-There are 1259 tests that will be run with this command line, and --- with the exception of tests discussed in the "Some tests are fragile" and "Some tests only work when tested from a build directory" sections below --- any failures may be indicative of a problem in your build.
+There are fewer tests that will be run with this command line than with the serial build, and—with the exception of tests discussed in the "Some tests are fragile" and "Some tests only work when tested from a build directory" sections below—any failures may be indicative of a problem in your build.

 Please note that, while Xyce supports parallel execution for OS X and Linux, only serial execution is supported for Windows.

 Also note that the Xyce regression test suite is not generally suitable for running on large numbers of processors, and contains many circuits that are extremely small.
 Some are so small that they don't work at all in parallel (which is one of the reasons that we have the "serial" and "parallel" tags system).
 In addition some tests are just barely large enough to work properly on two processors.
 So, we suggest running the parallel build over the test suite on two processors, which is how we do our own daily testing of the code.

 Some additional tests can be run for C++11-enabled builds

 A small handful of tests in the test suite depend on Xyce having been built with the C++11 standard enabled.
 If your Xyce binary has been built in this way and you wish to run these additional tests, you may add a tag to your tags list to include them.
 First, check that "Xyce -capabilities" reports "Build compiler is C++11 compliant".
 If it does, simply add the tag "?cxx11" to your tags list in the "run_xyce_regression" to add these tests to the set that will be run.

 Some additional tests can be run to test XDM